All About You (Hilary Duff song): Official video

 Duff wrote on her Twitter account on 4 September that she was filming the single's music video, which was directed by Declan Whitebloom.
 On September 18, 2014, Duff posted a picture on her Twitter account in which she said the video was going to be released on September 24.
-She also revealed that the video was going to have choreography, declaring: "The choreography was actually pretty easy, but it was a lot of rehearsals and I wanted to be so particular because I'm not, like, a dancer and I didn't want to be, like, super-sexy time dancing.
-I wanted something different about it that was more me," she told MTV News.
-As described by Thomas Chau of Pop Crush:
+She also revealed that the video was going to have choreography, telling MTV News: "The choreography was actually pretty easy, but it was a lot of rehearsals and I wanted to be so particular because I'm not, like, a dancer and I didn't want to be, like, super-sexy time dancing, I wanted something different about it that was more me.

-"The Cinderella-esque video begins with Duff innocently sitting in a diner when glances across and sees a hunky guy not far from her.
-She snaps a photo of the guy to share with her friends but before she's able to say anything, he leaves behind a record.
-Duff and her girlfriends vow to help her find the guy and armed with only the record and her cell photo of him, she embarks on a trip to find the guy that stole her heart."

 Live performances

 Duff performed "All About You" live for the first time on The X Factor Australia on September 8, 2014.
-The following day, Duff presented an acoustic version of the single on "Take 40 Australia".
+The following day, Duff presented an acoustic version of the single on Take 40 Australia.
 She also performed the song on Australian television talkshow Sunrise on September 11, 2014.
 Duff sang the song for the first time, on live television in the US, on Good Morning America on October 7, 2014 and on Live!
 With Kelly and Michael on October 8, 2014.